 Earnings for Banking Credit Analysts in the United States come in at around $53K per year on average.
 Final cash compensation to Banking Credit Analysts varies from around $34K to approximately $88K; choice pay grades include potential for bonuses and profit sharing as high as $12K and $4K, respectively.
 Location and career duration each impact pay for this group, with the former having the largest influence.
 Medical and dental coverage is claimed by a large number, and a majority earn vision coverage.
 Job satisfaction is high and work is enjoyable for most Banking Credit Analysts.
 There are more male Banking Credit Analysts than female among those who completed the questionnaire, making up 64 percent.
-The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Credit Analyst, Banking

 Banking credit analysts research and review consumer credit information through various sources to analyze the creditworthiness of applicants for their institution's services.
 They must also interview references, review relevant financial data of the applicants, and determine an appropriate line of credit (if one is determined to be appropriate).
 Banking credit analysts typically work daily with the sales department, lessees of vehicles and property, and property dealers and brokers to ensure the correct processing of credit applications.
 Their work with dealers also assists the sales department by proxy, as relationship-building skills are used by all three parties to create strong professional ties.Read More...